ycrash/yc-data-script/README.md

 ## FAQ

 <details>
   <summary><strong>1.
-What if I want to capture additional data that yc-360 doesn’t collect by default?</strong></summary>
+What if I want to capture additional data that yc-360 script doesn’t collect by default?</strong></summary>

 You can extend the functionality using the `-extendedDataScript` argument.
-This lets you specify a custom script that yc-360 will execute as the final step, allowing you to capture additional logs, metrics, or custom files specific to your environment.
+This lets you specify a custom script that yc-360 script will execute as the final step, allowing you to capture additional logs, metrics, or custom files specific to your environment.
 </details>

 <details>
   <summary><strong>2.
-What is the overhead of running yc-360?</strong></summary>
+What is the overhead of running yc-360 script?</strong></summary>

 The `yc-360` script is designed to be lightweight and non-intrusive, ensuring minimal impact on your application's performance.
 It primarily reads existing system and application data without altering configurations or consuming significant resources.
 In performance tests conducted on a Linux machine running a Java Spring Boot application, the script demonstrated:

 - **CPU Usage:** Averaging around 0.05%, with occasional spikes up to 3% during data collection.
 - **Memory Usage:** Consistently between 0.1% and 0.2%.

-These metrics indicate that `yc-360` can safely run in production environments without causing noticeable overhead.
+These metrics indicate that `yc-360` script can safely run in production environments without causing noticeable overhead.
 For detailed insights, refer to the [yCrash Agent Overhead Performance blog post](https://blog.ycrash.io/ycrash-agent-overhead-performance/).
 </details>

 <details>
   <summary><strong>3.
-Is it safe to run yc-360 in production environments?</strong></summary>
+Is it safe to run yc-360 script in production environments?</strong></summary>

-Absolutely. yc-360 is a non-intrusive, read-only script.
+Absolutely.
+The yc-360 script is a non-intrusive, read-only script.
 It doesn’t modify any application or system configuration.
 It only reads and collects diagnostics and is safe to run even in high-availability production environments.
 </details>

 <details>
   <summary><strong>4.
-Can yc-360 be executed in containerized environments like Docker, Kubernetes, or OpenShift?</strong></summary>
+Can yc-360 script be executed in containerized environments like Docker, Kubernetes, or OpenShift?</strong></summary>

-Yes. yc-360 supports all major environments including bare-metal, virtual machines, Docker containers, Kubernetes pods, and OpenShift clusters.
+Yes.
+The yc-360 script supports all major environments including bare-metal, virtual machines, Docker containers, Kubernetes pods, and OpenShift clusters.
 You can run it directly inside containers or as part of sidecar/init containers for collection.
 </details>

 <details>
   <summary><strong>5.
 What if I don’t have direct access to the production environment?</strong></summary>

-That’s exactly what yc-360 is built for.
+That’s exactly what yc-360 script is built for.
 You can send the script to your customer or operations team and ask them to run it on your behalf.
 It generates a ZIP file with all the artifacts, which they can send back to you for analysis.
 </details>

 <details>
   <summary><strong>6.
 How much time does it take to run?</strong></summary>

-In most environments, yc-360 completes execution in under 30 seconds.
+In most environments, yc-360 script completes execution in under 30 seconds.
 However, collecting heap dumps may take longer depending on the heap size and system performance.
 </details>

 <details>
   <summary><strong>7.
-What kind of issues can yc-360 help troubleshoot?</strong></summary>
+What kind of issues can yc-360 script help troubleshoot?</strong></summary>

-yc-360 is effective in diagnosing memory leaks, GC pauses, CPU spikes, thread contention, application freezes, disk pressure, network latency, backend slowness, and more.
+The yc-360 script is effective in diagnosing memory leaks, GC pauses, CPU spikes, thread contention, application freezes, disk pressure, network latency, backend slowness, and more.
 It provides a 360° snapshot of your application and environment at the time of the issue.
 </details>

 <details>
   <summary><strong>8.
-Where can I analyze the artifacts generated by yc-360?</strong></summary>
+Where can I analyze the artifacts generated by yc-360 script?</strong></summary>

 You can use tools like [GCeasy.io](https://gceasy.io) (for GC logs), [fastThread.io](https://fastthread.io) (for thread dumps), [HeapHero.io](https://heaphero.io).
 [Eclipse MAT](https://eclipse.dev/mat/) (for heap dumps), and [yCrash.io](https://ycrash.io) for unified 360° analysis.
 </details>

 <details>
   <summary><strong>9.
-How do I schedule yc-360 to run periodically?</strong></summary>
+How do I schedule yc-360 script to run periodically?</strong></summary>

 You can schedule the script using cron (Linux/macOS), Task Scheduler (Windows), or Kubernetes CronJobs (in container environments).
 Just ensure the appropriate file write permissions are set in the output directory.
 </details>